At Shadowlake, there are a variety of activities that you can take part in.

 Blacksburg is striving to become a bike friendly town, and many people enjoy road riding together through the pastoral settings surrounding the town.
 There are also bike friendly trails for families who need a “car free” environment to meet their biking needs.
 If, however, road riding isn’t your thing, there is a large mountain bike culture in Blacksburg and an informal mountain bike group at Shadowlake Village.

-Being only 1 mile from the Gateway Trail into National Forest, the same location where a mountain bike skills park is currently under development, there is a large group of individuals at Shadowlake Village who enjoy riding together every week, both locally and in the many trails throughout the region.
+Being only 1 mile from the Gateway Trail into National Forest and the mountain bike skills park, there tends to be a large group of folks at Shadowlake Village who enjoy riding together every week, both locally and in the many trails throughout the region.